Rob Kardashian And Blac Chyna: Could New Mansion Bring Reconciliation?

 — EntertainmentTonight (@etnow) March 9, 2017

-Another insider source added that their relationship never really settled down after their first breakup in December 2016 when Blac Chyna cleared all of her belongings and took their baby out of the house they were staying in.
+Another inside source added that their relationship never really settled down after their first breakup in December 2016 when Blac Chyna cleared all of her belongings and took their baby out of the house they were staying in.

 The two were back together a couple days later and Rob apologizes to Chyna over social media.
 Things seemed to be going smoothly until February.